cakephp/docs/en/The-Manual/Common-Tasks-With-CakePHP/Data-Validation.rst

 The 'last' key can be set to a boolean value equivalent to either true or false.

-If set to true, the field in which it is set will be the last field to be validated.
-Any other operation after validation will continue as normal unless the current rule contained a validation error.
+If set to true and the current rule does not validate, all other rules for the current field will not be checked.

+This does not affect the process of checking other validation rules for other fields defined in the model.

 The default value for 'last' is false.